AnkurSheel/bookland/Bookland/input/posts/2021/2021-08-13-take-the-stairs/index.md

 title: 'Take the Stairs'
 excerpt: "Take the Stairs drives home the reality that self-discipline is necessary to achieve success and that there is no easy path to success.
 As the author says, it's about taking the stairs instead of the escalator."
 tags:
-    - 'self improvement'
+    - 'Personal Development — Inspirational'
 coverImage: ./cover.jpg
 featuredImagePosition: 'top 22% center'
 bookTitle: 'Take the Stairs: 7 Steps to Achieving True Success'
 amazonLink: 'https://www.amazon.com/Take-Stairs-Steps-Achieving-Success/dp/0399537767'
 authors:
     - name: Rory Vaden
       link: https://www.roryvaden.com/
 pages: 224
 rating: 2